SteranEts/Ball-platformer-game/README.md

 # Platformer

-Class project : Ball platformer game based on the tutorial Roll-a-ball controlled with Teachable Machine in Unity
+Class project : Ball platformer game based on the tutorial Roll-a-ball controlled with Teachable Machine and websocket in Unity